Case study: Earthquake Insurance – is your strata protected?

 Earthquake insurance is available for Strata Corporations in BC to purchase.
 The vast majority of Corporations obtain that additional coverage to protect themselves and their ownership; however, a significant consideration under that special coverage is the deductible.

 In the Canadian marketplace, earthquake deductibles are typically shown as a percentage…but a percentage of what?
-The deductible amount is a percentage of the total insurance value stated on the certificate of insurance or policy declarations and ranges between 10 and 20 per cent in the lower mainland.
+The deductible amount is a percentage of the total insurance value stated on the certificate of insurance or policy declarations and ranges between 10% and 20% in the lower mainland.

 Case study example